fara-pug/fara-pug/index.md

 Email will reach me most weeks.

-<a id="org9881bd0"></a>
+<a id="org7b3261a"></a>

 ## Credits!

-Many voices in this document speak with I. These come from the Discord, Reddit and Wiki, and they may be your voice, your voices not mine.
-If you read something brilliand and insightful in this guide, it might well have been you that said it, so, **THANK YOU!**
+Many voices in this document speak with I. These come from the Discord, Reddit and Wiki, and they may be your voice, your voices, and not mine.
+If you read something brilliant and insightful in this guide, it might well have been you that said it, so, **THANK YOU!**

-Mantecarl helped fill in several blanks and several tips in started with him, Mishaal too contributed insights and tips and maintains a spreadsheet full of detail on weapons and armors!
-Ent's feedback helped clarify several bits of text considerably.
+*Mantecarl* helped fill in several blanks and several tips in started with him, *Mishaal* too contributed insights and tips and maintains a spreadsheet full of detail on weapons and armors! *Ent*'s feedback helped clarify several bits of text considerably.

-<a id="org685c889"></a>
+<a id="org0e96056"></a>

 # Topics

-<a id="org5d91fd6"></a>
+<a id="org8ea4f64"></a>

 ## Avatar

-<a id="orgb37c338"></a>
+<a id="orgc14e003"></a>

 ### Blights

-Instead of simply dying and dumbfoundedly staring at your screen, the whatever happened to you bring you into the game happens again and you get a chance to come back to solve the real mysteries of FARA.
+Instead of simply dying and staring at your screen dumbfoundedly, the force which brought you into the game supports you again by giving you get a chance to come back to solve the real mysteries of FARA.

-That's to say you somehow come back to life, just a little shaken and just a little bit worse.
-When you come back, you might suffer or notice one of these effects (a lot of people died researching this. a moment of silence please!):
+That's to say, you somehow come back to life, just a little shaken and just a little bit worse.
+When you come back, you might suffer or notice one of these effects (A lot of people died researching this; A moment of silence please!):

 -   Stronger Enemies
 -   Increased Encounter Rate